Vegetarian's Japan Guide

 Konjiki Fudō-dō (金色不動堂)

-Climbing up the stairs from Ōjō Gokuraku-in, there is a Fudō-dō that was only established in 1989.
+Climbing up the stairs from Ōjō Gokuraku-in, there is a Fudō-dō Hall that was only established in 1989.

-A golden Acala (不動明王) is enshrined here and is shown to the public during the Fudō Festival held in April.
+A golden Acala (不動明王) is enshrined there and is shown to the public during the Fudō Festival held in April.
 From mid-June to mid-July, around 3,000 hydrangeas will blossom on either side of the 500-meter path beyond the Konjiki Fudō-dō.

 Kannon-dō (観音堂)